-With the conceptual framework of section 4 to guide the analysis, this section analyzes the overall impacts of the experiment on bureaucratic performance.
+This section analyzes the overall impacts of the experiment on bureaucratic performance.
 The main task of a procurement officer is to receive requests for goods from his/her colleagues and purchase them at a good price.
-Therefore a priori we don't expect other aspects of procurement performance to be affected by the treatments since the demand for the good is coming from a different officer than the person in charge of procurement.
-Nevertheless we investigate the impact of the treatments on a range of procurement performance outcomes.
+Therefore, a priori we do not expect other aspects of procurement performance to be affected by the treatments since the demand for the good is coming from a different officer than the person in charge of procurement.
+Nevertheless, we investigate the impact of the treatments on a range of procurement performance outcomes.